Skip to content

 The reduction in production time enabled Ford to slash hundreds of dollars off the price of his car.
 Sales continued to climb as the price continued to drop until the price tag for the Model T reached its low of $290 in 1927.

 Ford’s work transformed the automobile industry, and the moving assembly line sparked a modern-day industrial revolution.
 The Model T was named the most influential car of the 20th century.
-With 16.5 million vehicles sold between 1908 and 1927, the Model T remains in the top 10 list of the most-sold cars of all time.
+With 16.5 million vehicles sold between 1908 and 1927, the Model T remains in the top 10 list of the most sold cars.

-Henry Ford was an unlikely hero from a farmer to the modern-day industrial revolution.
+Henry Ford was an unlikely hero from a farmer to the modern-day Industrial Revolution.
 His passion transformed America.
-He teaches us to follow what we love, and success will follow.
-You can find more about him on 42 interesting Facts about Henry Ford and The man who taught America to drive.
+He taught us to follow what we love, and success will follow.
+You can find more about him in 42 interesting facts about Henry Ford and the man who taught America to drive.

 Like this blog?
 Check out our other posts at Money Smart Tips.